lski/webpack-babel-typescript-react-template/Readme.md

     );
     ```

-_**NB:** Generally we would exclude auto generated files from git in the `.gitignore` file.
+_**Note:** Generally we would exclude auto generated files from git in the `.gitignore` file.
 However on 'first build' types for the css modules files are not created by the plugin until after the build, meaning it will possibly fail in CI builds, so its not recommended._

 </details>